viveksb007/viveksb007.github.io/_posts/2020-06-28-integer-cache-in-java.md

 ## Integer Cache

 Integer class keeps a cache of Integer objects within some range.
+Cache class is `IntegerCache` which is a `static` member of `Integer` class.
 Let's decompile and have a look at `Integer.valueOf(int i)` implementation.

 ```java
 public static Integer valueOf(int i) {